MaltheGram/cars-r-us/README.md

  <br>
  Made a full CRUD API for Member and Car.
 At this stage we're able to patch only a few fields for a Member / Car.
  <br>
-Also stared on CRUD for Reservation.
+Also started on CRUD for Reservation.
 This is TBC.
  <br>
  Should also be deployed to Azure.